mikzuit/fair-job-offer/README.md

 This is information gather from coworkers, aquaintances and personal experience all my career on Big Corp, Big consulting firms, Small Consulting Companies and as a Freelance.

 ## TL:DR

+Do this and you'll be more happy looking for a job ... and secure.

+a.
 For the sake of transparency, this bellow always should be given, if not, you might be wasting your time with a fake job offer.
 This is legal to ask for and they should always give to you since is public info.
-You can use my [First contact email](helpers/email-first-contact.txt) in order to save time.

 ### Job offer essentials:

 1. Title / role
 2. Description / technical stack (check for date and browse in google)
-3. Requirements / skills (browse in google for similar offers)
+3. Requirements / skills (browse in google for similar offers) (if they are not clear, is a sign of unprofessionalism)
 4. Salary range / Benefits (They asking you for you range is a sign of they would look for a position for you, not an actual position, job poll)
 5. Company info (always ask for registered company name ie. Not Microsoft but MICROSOFT CORPORATION LTD on the UK).
-Search for this info, for legal info with name or registed ID.
+Search for this info, for legal info with name or registed ID. (if they don't have this, is a bad sign)
+6. Type of contract (B2B, C2C, are they emplyers?, are they only headhunting).
+Ask them to explain.
+(If they don't have this info is a bas sign)

+b.
+Use my [First contact email](helpers/email-first-contact.txt) in order to save time.

+c.
+If they contact you by phone or social medial (try not to waste your time here), always ask them to do by email, send them your requirements; [First contact email](helpers/email-first-contact.txt) (you can do this, they NEED labor, they are not making you a favor).

+d.
+Grab my [Templates](templates) to make a easy to understand Resume and cover letters.

+This ABCD would basically filter hundred fake job offers.
+Remember to read the reasons they could use fake job postings.
+It would save you a lot of time and you'll be less frustrated.

 # Summary